AnaZonia/moon_notes/Ana Did Science Today.md

   - "[[001 The Bridge]]"
 dg-publish: true
 ---
+## 10/06, Monday - Finishing writing

+It has been difficult to push through writing something that I do not understand well and do not feel particularly excited about.
+Maybe I just need to accept it will be less than ideal and just finish it and submit.
+I can always try again later if I want to get the fellowship for another part of my research.

 ## 4/06, Tue - Coding and writing

 for fitting mature forest biomass - could use GAMs, or fit monotonic or unimodal curves, use something